Updated – 18/January/2020

 Lay-offs are uncommon in Birla and Tata companies as they have very strong human ethics.
 Probably, this is the first time we may see a Birla company going for a mass job cut.

 Merger Background And Details

 Mr. Kumar Mangalam Birla owns Idea Cellular while Vodafone India is part of the global Vodafone PLC group.
-Notably, Vodafone is number 2 operator in India, while Idea Cellular is 3rd in terms of subscriber market share.
+Notably, Vodafone is the number 2 operator in India, while Idea Cellular is 3rd in terms of subscriber market share.

 The merger will create largest telecom company in India with a subscriber base of 410 million.
-Airtel is currently the market leader with 292 million users as per last DOT data while Mukesh Ambani led RJIO has 175 Million subscribers.
+Airtel is currently the market leader with 292 million users as per the last DOT data while Mukesh Ambani led RJIO has 175 Million subscribers.

 Subscriber Market Share

-The dropping tariffs, and rising spectrum & infrastructure costs, and most all, invasion of JIO has changed the circumstances.
+The dropping tariffs, and rising spectrum & infrastructure costs, and most all, the invasion of JIO has changed the circumstances.
 All of this has lead to the forced merger of the two large telecom giants.